Tongcheng/4741_TrendTrade/README.md

 We treat the Y values by also using Z-score as feature transformation (remove mean than devide by standard deviation).

+As an experimental exploration, let's just focus on Volume traded for now.

 The following plot gives us what the scattered points and line looks like:

 <img src="https://github.com/Tongcheng/4741_TrendTrade/blob/master/All500S%26Pplots/LR_Z_ScatterLine.png" height="240">